Anish Giri: 2014–2015

-In 2014 Giri shared second place at the Tata Steel tournament, won individual bronze for his first board performance at the 41st Chess Olympiad in Tromso and finished second at the strong Qatar Masters Open.
+In 2014, Giri shared second place at the Tata Steel tournament and won individual bronze for his first board performance at the 41st Chess Olympiad in Tromsø and finished second at the strong Qatar Masters Open.

 In February 2015, Giri briefly crossed the 2800 mark in the live FIDE ratings by beating Peter Svidler at the FIDE Grand Prix in Tbilisi, but did not maintain the ranking level until the end of the month to appear in the official ratings.
 Giri participated in the 2014/15 FIDE Grand Prix cycle, but again failed to qualify for the Candidates Tournament.

 2016

 In March 2016, Giri participated in the Candidates Tournament 2016 in Moscow after qualifying (for the first time) as one of the two players with the highest average ratings for 2015.
-At the tournament, he drew all 14 games.
+At the tournament, he drew all 14 games and was the only player in the tournament to go undefeated.
 He went to the tournament with his wife Sopiko Guramishvili and his coach Vladimir Tukmakov.

-As of 2016, Giri has been sponsored by the proprietary trading firm Optiver.
+Since 2016, Giri has been sponsored by the proprietary trading firm Optiver.

 2017

-Giri finished sixth in Norway Chess with a score of 4.5/9, scoring wins against Maxime-Vachier Lagrave and Anand but lost a "crash and burn" game in 17 moves versus Vladimir Kramnik.
+Giri finished sixth in Norway Chess with a score of 4½/9, scoring wins against Maxime-Vachier Lagrave and Anand but lost a "crash and burn" game in 17 moves versus Vladimir Kramnik.
 In April 2017, Giri won the Reykjavik Open with a score of 8½/10 (+7–0=3).
 He placed fourth in Your Next Move (Rapid and Blitz), Leuven, winning €15,000, his only appearance on the Grand Chess Tour of that year.
 In the FIDE Grand Prix, he placed ninth in Moscow, fifth in Geneva and thirteenth in La Palma, ending up twelfth overall.
 He reached the fourth round Section 3 of the Chess World Cup, losing to Vassily Ivanchuk in a tie-break.
 He won the European Club Cup as part of team Globus, alongside, among others, Kramnik, Alexander Grischuk and Sergey Karjakin.